Carlos-CriticalMass/ohg-banner-exercise/README.md

 # How to include more sizes
 - Stop gulp
 - Copy and paste one of the existing banner that are inside of the _bannerlist_ folder.
-- Change only the size from the folder name to keep name convetion
+- Change only the size from the folder name to keep name convention

+# How to contribute
+1. Install [commitizen](https://github.com/commitizen/cz-cli) `$ sudo npm install --global commitizen`
+1. Add the group of files related to your commit
+1. Create your commit with commitizen `$ git cz`
+1. Fill out the questions in console
+     1. Jira ticket
+     1. Type of change
+     1. Enter the banner size (component or file name)
+     1. Write a short description of your changes
+     1. If there any breaking changes (yes/no)
+        1. Yes: Type a description why this commit is breaking changes
+     1. If we are working with other people in the same project, please aware if this commit affect any open issues
+        1. Enter the JIRA ticket or PR

 ## 1-What if you need jQuery
 This Boilerplate for the banners already have included a Tiny JavaScript DOM query library